This information is to be given to all laboratory students at the start of each semester.

 Source: ANSI Z87.1(1979) Occupational and Educational Eye and Face Protection, available from American National Standards Institute, Inc., 1430 Broadway, New York, N.Y.
 10018

 Inhalation hazards can be controlled using ventilation or respiratory protection.
-Check the label and MSDS for information on a substance's inhalation hazard and special ventilation requirements.
-When a potential inhalation hazard exists a substance's label or MSDS contains warnings such as:
+Check the label and SDS for information on a substance's inhalation hazard and special ventilation requirements.
+When a potential inhalation hazard exists a substance's label or SDS contains warnings such as:

 Respirators are designed to protect against specific types of substances in limited concentration ranges.
 Respirators must be selected based on the specific type of hazard (toxic chemical, oxygen deficiency, etc.), the contaminant's anticipated airborne concentration, and required protection factors.
 The College has implemented a Respiratory Protection Program.
 Respirators are not to be used except in conjunction with a complete respiratory protection program as required by OSHA.
 If your work requires the use of a respirator or if you believe that it might, contact your supervisor or the Chemical Safety Coordinator.
 See Section 1.9 for additional information.